jbee/jbee.github.io/lex/index.md

 faster as it has no such cost.

-Scanning through text can be about 5 times faster than regualr expressions when using a performance optimisation for `~`.
-That one comes at the cost of about 40 LOC -- what is a lot -- considering the whole unoptimized implementation is about 100 LOC.
+Scanning through text can be about 5 times faster than regular expressions when using a performance optimisation for `~`.
+That one comes at the cost of about [40 LOC](https://github.com/jbee/lex/blob/master/java/se/jbee/lex/Lex.java#L173-L221) -- what is a lot -- considering the whole unoptimized implementation is about 100 LOC.
 The fast path only works when `~` is followed by literal printable ASCII symbols `~fo+` or a group starting with such a symbol, like `~(fo+)`.
 Deeper nesting would also work, like `~((fo+)bar)`.
-The speed gain is proportinal to the length of the literal sequence.
+The speed gain is proportional to the length of the literal sequence.
 A longer sequence is found faster.
 Theoretically it can be extended to also work with sets but that is another 40 LOC or so.